 Get a CE Certificate for this edWebinar Learn more

 Children with Autism Spectrum Disorder (ASD) present with unique strengths and weaknesses.
 A thorough evaluation is necessary to guide treatment.
 Individuals with ASD are at an increased risk for medical and psychiatric disorders.
-In this edWebinar, Dr. Barry will:
+In this edWebinar, Dr. Barry:

-- Discuss sleep problems in children with ASD
+- Discusses sleep problems in children with ASD

-- Identify useful intervention techniques for children with ASD
+- Identifies useful intervention techniques for children with ASD

-This edWebinar will be of value to preK through high school teachers, librarians, school and district leaders, therapists, social workers, and other specialists.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of value to preK through high school teachers, librarians, school and district leaders, therapists, social workers, and other specialists.

 About the Presenter